Asmodee: History

+In January 2016, Asmodee acquired the English language rights to the Catan games from Mayfair Games, creating a new company Catan Studio, Inc. Also on the 27th in that same month, Asmodee announced that they had acquired Nordic/Dutch-based European board games and cards developer Bergsala Enigma which it will be rebranded to its original name Enigma Distribution, thrust Asmodee expanded their operations into Eastern Europe and the first time they entered the Nordic and Dutch game business Two years later Enigma was fully absorbed into Asmodee and announced that they rebranded the company to Asmodee Nordic.

 Eurazeo began searching for a potential buyer for Asmodee in early 2018, and announced in July 2018 that it was selling the company to another French private equity firm, PAI Partners at a price of about €1.2 billion.
 Asmodee launched the book publisher Aconyte in 2020 to publish tie-in works.

+In October 2020, Asmodee announced that they sold British-based board game, puzzle and book publishing company The Lagoon Group to American game company University Games and placed Lagoon under their UK-based subsidiary University Games UK.

 The company acquired Board Game Arena, a digital tabletop simulator, in February 2021, for which they plan to adapt their games to add to its available library.

 In September 2021, PAI Partners announced that Asmodee was up for sale for 2 billion euros.
 Embracer Group in December 2021 launched a takeover bid for €2.75 billion, which would make it a ninth operating group within Embracer.
 During this announcement, they also revealed acquiring the online retail site Miniature Market sometime in 2021.
 Embracer Group officially completed its takeover of Asmodee on 8 March 2022.

+After a failed $2 billion investment deal, in April 2024, Embracer Group announced that it would split up into three separate publicly traded companies on the Swedish stock market with Asmodee Group AB, incorporated in Karlstad, Sweden, formed as a holding company to manage all Asmodee assets.
+In February 2025, Asmodee announced it will start trading at Nasdaq Stockholm, marking the completion of the split from Embracer.